-Choosing the right helmet is arguably the most important safety aspect when it comes to getting your motorcycle gear in order.
-There are ever-changing safety regulations, the structural integrity of your current helmet can be diminished by anything from stickers to damage from the sun.
-But as it's the main piece of protective kit you'll wear, it's important to take the time to review the different brands and make sure that you get the ultimate in safety and the best in comfort for your money.
+Choosing the right helmet is the most important safety aspect when it comes purchasing motorcycle wear.
+The structural integrity of your current helmet can be diminished by anything from stickers to damage from the sun.
+As it's the main piece of protective kit, it's important to take the time to review the different brands and make sure that you get the ultimate in safety and the best in comfort for your money.

 Remember: if you're in an accident and wearing the wrong helmet, it could cost you your life.

-The rating that you want to look out for is the SHARP rating.
-This rating system is an independent reviewing program, which rates and reviews a wide range of helmets, and gives them a score from 1 to 5.
+rating (this is an independent reviewing program, which rates and reviews a wide range of helmets).
 You can find out the SHARP ratings on the Direct.Gov website.

 Get the right fit

-Now that you're aware of the SHARP ratings, you can go into a motorbike dealership or accessories store, knowing which of the brands are right for your requirements.
-Whilst you can probably save money by buying online, we highly recommend you go into a shop and try on a number of different helmets; buying online means you lose the ability to try them on and you need to make sure it fits comfortably and firmly.
+Whilst you can probably save money by buying online, we highly recommend you go into a shop and try on a number of different helmets.
+Buying online means you lose the ability to try them on and you need to make sure it fits comfortably and firmly.
 At Stratstone, we have two Harley-Davidson dealerships offering accessories, in Wolverhampton and Birmingham.

-You then want to check the chin strap, the clasp and how adjustable the helmet is.
-This is equally as important as the helmet itself.
-If you're unable to properly secure it, it could come off in an accident.
-If the straps are too long then they could flap about and distract you.
+Make sure to check the chin strap, the clasp and how adjustable the helmet is.
+If you're unable to properly secure it, there could be consequences.
+If the straps are too long, they could flap about and distract you.

-When considering colour, black is the norm.
-However, bright colours are advised as they make you even more visible, especially in low light conditions such as early morning or evening.
-If you're going abroad on your bike, be aware that many EU countries make having a flourescent pattern a legal requirement, so that's something to factor in to your decision.
+Bright colours are advised as they are more visible, especially in low light conditions such as early morning or evening.
+If you're going abroad on your bike, be aware that many EU countries make having a flourescent pattern a legal requirement.

 Used helmets - say no!